 Her reply was the most logical and the most efficient one, nothing wrong there.
 It seems like an order but it was just the most natural thing for her to say.
 So, what you do reply there?

-You are into her frame by just saying “ok,” as if she took the decision and you just comply with it.
+You are into her frame by just saying “ok”, as if she took that decision and you simply comply with it.
 Here is what I said instinctively:

 Me: Sure!
 Let’s do it!